America Family Law Center FAQs

 Why does America Family Law Center list phone numbers at different locations?

 America Family Law Center has been around for a long time and strives to help people as much as possible.
-As such, it has local phone numbers at various locations to help people avoid long-distance charges.
+Over years it has established local phone numbers in various areas to help people avoid long-distance charges.
 None of the organization’s locations are open to the public.
+The Assisted Pro Se service is strictly an online services offered via phone, text and internet.

 Can I come into America Family Law Center’s office?

 No. Since COVID, America Family Law Center’s offices have not been open to the public.
-The organization performs all communications and provides all services online, by phone, and/or by text messaging.
+The organization conveniently provides all services by phone, text and online.

 Will I have to approve or sign any documents before becoming a client of America Family Law Center?

 Yes.
+America Family Law Center is very transparent about its service and any fees it charges.
+This is described in documents that you are encouraged to read and required to approve before using services.
 As part of America Family Law Center’s intake and enrollment process, every applicant must approve and electronically sign various documents containing terms of service, understanding of services, and other items before they are allowed to enroll as a client.
 America Family Law Center strives to be sure that every applicant understands what the organization’s services do and do not include.
 America Family Law Center’s online enrollment process will not allow an applicant to enroll as a client without going through the required enrollment process.
 A client’s documents will be available in a secure portal, similar to accessing documents on many district clerk websites.
 Call for more information, or see the Services Page.

 Does America Family Law Center go to court with people?

 No. America Family Law Center does not go to court with people or represent people in court or legal matters.
-America Family Law Center will not be your attorney of record.
-America Family Law Center’s clients will typically remain Pro Se or self-represented unless they choose to hire a lawyer outside of America Family Law Center.
+America Family Law Center’s Assisted Pro Se services help people be better self-represented litigants.
 For more information, see the Services Page.

 In what areas of the United States does America Family Law Center provide services?